mawadaemad/mawadaemad/README.md

 ### 💻 What I'm Working On:
 - Academic projects involving data analysis and visualization
-- Personal projects using Python, C++, and Java
+- Academic projects using Python, C++, and Java
+- Personal Projects for ML and DL
 - Improving my knowledge in data-driven development and algorithmic thinking

-### 🌱 Currently Learning:
+###  Currently Learning:
 - Advanced Python for Data Science (Pandas, NumPy)
 - Data visualization with Matplotlib and Seaborn
-- Machine Learning fundamentals
+- Machine Learning & Deep Learning
-- Version control and collaboration with Git & GitHub

 </div>